 Backyard Mushroom Morel Growing Kit

 The Morel Habitat Kit is meant for outdoor use.
 It’s designed to be grown directly in soil, and you need about four to five square feet of ground (like a small raised bed).
 Morels are a perennial crop and will continue to produce fungi year after year if the appropriate conditions are provided.
-You can get started anytime the soil is workable, which depends on your climate.
+You can get started anytime the soil is workable, which depends on your climate and plant zone (psst—here’s how to find your first and last frost dates).
 The kit includes a bag of inoculated California mushroom spawn and a set of growing instructions.

 Oyster Mushroom Log Kit